-Yes, these are ISO, Shutter-Speed and Aperture which are commonly remembered through the exposure triangle.
-So as you all know it is paramount for every photographer to completely understand the workings of these three components, how they interact with each other, and how they impact the exposure in order to become a proficient photographer.
+Yes, these are ISO, Shutter-Speed, and Aperture, commonly remembered through the exposure triangle.
+So as you all know, it is paramount for every photographer to understand the workings of these three components completely, how they interact with each other, and how they impact the exposure to become a proficient photographer.

-That is why today we are going to provide you with an in-depth explanation of one of these elements.
+That is why today, we will provide you with an in-depth explanation of one of these elements.
 The ISO.
-This element has so far become the most vital component of digital photography and is used most by the photographers.
+This element has become the most vital component of digital photography and is used most by the photographers.

-We have chosen ISO because it plays a very important role in the exposure triangle so here are some tips and tricks to use ISO in a creative manner, so that you can technically create a proper exposure.
+We have chosen ISO because it plays a very important role in the exposure triangle, so here are some tips and tricks to use ISO creatively so that you can technically create a proper exposure.

-At first, ISO was a term used in film photography days to define a film’s sensitivity to light.
-It was used to make film photography look less grainy, but today the term has evolved and stepped into the world of digital cameras but the concepts remain same.
+At first, ISO was used in film photography days to define a film’s sensitivity to light.
+It was used to make film photography look less grainy, but today the term has evolved and stepped into the world of digital cameras, but the concepts remain the same.

 ISO or ASA refers to the sensitivity of the camera’s sensor to light.
-There is a direct correlation between Exposure and ISO – the lower the ISO number the lower will be the exposure as the camera’s sensor will be less sensitive to light and higher the number, the exposure will be more as the camera’s sensor will be highly sensitive to light.
+There is a direct correlation between Exposure and ISO – the lower the ISO number, the lower the camera’s sensor will be less sensitive to light, and the higher the number, the.
+There will be more as the camera’s sensor will be highly sensitive to light.

 The link between ISO and shutter speed

-In the second situation, you want to emulate an older look by making the photograph feel as it was taken on film having a grainy appeal.
-So for this, you should make use of high ISO numbers as this will add a little noise which will produce an artistic effect.
+In the second situation, you want to emulate an older look by making the photograph feel taken on film, having a grainy appeal.
+High ISO numbers will add a little noise, which will produce an artistic effect.

-You can add grain in post-processing but you won’t get the exact same look so it is better to experiment with ISO.
+You can add grain in post-processing, but you won’t get the same look, so it is better to experiment with ISO.

 When to consider changing ISO

 ISO is usually changed when one of the other components of the exposure triangle is altered.
-So in order to maintain the exposure you have to change the ISO in the opposite direction.
-In most cases, ISO is changed in relation to shutter speed to provide more light.
+So to maintain the exposure, you have to change the ISO in the opposite direction.
+In most cases, ISO is changed concerning shutter speed to provide more light.

-If your shutter speed is slow but you want a better exposure, you have a choice between raising ISO and widening the aperture to get a better image.
-So in the above situation, the photographer has to create a subjective balance and for that, he/she has to make a decision to select either wider apertures or higher ISO.
+If your shutter speed is slow, but you want a better exposure, you have a choice between raising ISO and widening the aperture to get a better image.
+So in the above situation, the photographer has to create a subjective balance, and for that, he/she has to decide to select either wider apertures or higher ISO.

-This tradeoff will likely depend on the subject being photographed and the circumstances as they are the most important factors which impact your image and lead to the choice of selecting one route or the other.
+This tradeoff will likely depend on the subject being photographed and the circumstances as they are the most important factors that impact your image and lead to selecting one route or the other.

-For example, if you are conducting a family portrait session in the shade, and your shutter speed is only 1/50th on the 50 f1.4 lens it is pushing the limits and will easily blur the subjects if they slightly move or even if you don’t hold the camera still enough.
+For example, if you are conducting a family portrait session in the shade, and your shutter speed is only 1/50th on the 50 f1.4 lens, it pushes the limits.
+It will easily blur the subjects if they slightly move or even if you don’t hold the camera still enough.

-Thus, to get more light in the shade you have to make the trade-off to either lower the aperture to widen the opening for more light to pass or raise the ISO to make the camera more sensitive to light.
+Thus, to get more light in the shade, you have to make the trade-off to lower the aperture to widen the opening for more light to pass or raise the ISO to make the camera more sensitive to light.

-These both will enhance exposure but only one can be chosen at the expense of other.
-Whichever you chose there will be some pitfalls because if you widen the aperture it will result in less depth of field, and if you raise the ISO it will lead to more grain and noise.
+These both will enhance exposure, but only one can be chosen at the expense of others.
+Whichever you chose, there will be some pitfalls because if you widen the aperture, it will result in less depth of field, and if you raise the ISO, it will lead to more grain and noise.

 Some situations where high ISO is required:

-No matter what you do, if you cannot grasp the concept of ISO and are not able to use it properly then your photographs will always lack the professional outlook.
-This is because in today’s camera ISO has become a very vital component and the best of the best photographers use it to make their results look extraordinary.
+No matter what you do, if you cannot grasp the concept of ISO and cannot use it properly, then your photographs will always lack a professional outlook.
+This is because, in today’s camera, ISO has become a vital component, and the best of the best photographers use it to make their results look extraordinary.

-Remember anybody can click a photograph, but to add magic to it you have to master the settings.
+Remember, anybody can click a photograph, but you have to master the settings to add magic to it.
 It is the choice of settings that differentiate a breathtaking photograph from a normal photograph.

-So, in order to make the right choice you have to understand the digital photography settings and amongst the basic components is ISO which needs to be mastered as it can take you a long way.
+So, to make the right choice, you have to understand the digital photography settings, and amongst the basic components is ISO, which needs to be mastered as it can take you a long way.